 - Their restaurant staff will also be sporting new attire, all designed and produced by renowned and sought-after designer Dino Lloren.

-- The visual inspiration for Rico’s Lechon’s Mactan Promenade restaurant is “Old Cebu with a twist”.
-It was interior designer Sheila Solon who made sure it was felt all throughout the restaurant.
+- The visual inspiration for Rico’s Lechon’s Mactan Promenade restaurant is “Old Cebu with a Twist”.
+Interior designer Sheila Solon made sure everyone could feel it throughout the entire restaurant.

 - The company website is also undergoing a major overhaul to further facilitate easy ordering for their customers who are outside of Cebu and even outside of the country.

 - Mr. Dionson still gives out his personal mobile number to close friends (and even some members of the media) so that he can personally facilitate their orders.
-His daughters, however, discourage people from doing so as their father often forgets orders being requested from him.
+However, his daughters discourage people from doing so as their father often forgets orders requested from him.